fommil/fpmortals/manuscript/main-text.md

 -   `flatMap[B](f: A => FreeS[F, B])` creates a new program from the
     result of running a previous program

+examples that are not necessarily pure, such as ApplicativeError and the Monoid usecase with exceptions.

 ## TODO data types

 # TODO Effects